Thought Leadership

-Cultivating Quality Relationships through Leader-Member Exchange
+Cultivating Quality Relationships through LMX

 Leader Member Exchange (LMX) is a theory which focuses on the quality of the relationship between superior (leader) and subordinate (employee).
 The theory supports an ingroup, midgroup and outgroup (Horan et al., 2013).
 Employees within the ingroup may experience higher levels of LMX which is linked to increased confidence and positive relations; whilst outgroup interactions are characterised by low trust and minimal support (Horan et al., 2013).